Subquadratic Approximation Algorithms for Separating Two Points with Objects in the Plane: Divide and Conquer

+In this section, we will leverage well-approximated paths in order to devise a divide-and-conquer algorithm.
+The core divide-and-conquer structure is given in \cref{prop:div-conq}.
+We then combine this with the single-source shortest path algorithms in \cref{sec:sssp} to obtain the main results of the paper.

-\begin{theorem} For a given pair of points $s$ and $t$, and a set of $n$ objects $\cC$, where each object intersecting the segment $\overline{st}$ is convex, assume the intersection of each $c\in\cC$ with the $\overline{st}$ can be computed in constant time.
-Let $0<\varepsilon\leq2$ be some value.
-Then, there is a deterministic algorithm that produces a ``multiplicative-additive'' approximation for the point-separation problem in $\OO\left(\left(\frac{\log n}{\varepsilon}\right)^2\SP(n)\right)$ time, where $\SP(n)$ is the time required to compute a shortest-path through the geometric intersection graph in the homology cover.
-The specific approximation guarantee is that if there exists a solution to the point-separation problem of size $k^*$, then the algorithm produces a solution of size at most $(1+\varepsilon)k^*+1$. \end{theorem}
+\begin{proposition} Let $s$ and $t$ be points in the plane, and let $\cC$ be a set of planar objects.
+Let $\pi$ be some path from $s$ to $t$.
+Assume that each object in $\cC$ intersecting $\pi$ does so a constant number of times, and that these intersection points can be computed in constant time.
+Let $\overline{G}$ denote the intersection graph in the homology cover, and let $\SP(n')$ be the time required to compute a shortest-path through an induced subgraph of $\overline{G}$ with $n'$ vertices.
+Assume $\SP(n')$ is super-additive.
+Let $\text{OPT}$ denote the size of the optimum solution to the point-separation problem.
+Then: \begin{itemize} \item There is a randomized Monte-Carlo algorithm that (w.h.p.) produces a solution to the point-separation problem of size at most $\text{OPT}+1$ in $\OO\left(\left(\sqrt{n}\log n\right)\cdot\SP(n)\right)$ time. \item For any $0<\varepsilon\leq1$, there is a deterministic algorithm that produces a solution to the point-separation problem of size at most $(1+\varepsilon)\text{OPT}+1$ in $\OO\left(\left(\frac{\log^2 n}{\varepsilon}\right)\SP(n)\right)$~time. \end{itemize} \end{proposition}